RapidataAI/rapidata-python-sdk/docs/custom_orders.md

 ### Monitoring Order Progress

-You can monitor the progress of the order on the [Rapidata Dashboard](https://app.rapidata.ai/dashboard/orders) or by checking how many datapoints are already done labeling (keep in mind that this will be an exponential function since the datapoints get picket at random to be labeled):
+You can monitor the progress of the order on the [Rapidata Dashboard](https://app.rapidata.ai/dashboard/orders) or by checking how many datapoints are already done labeling:

 ```py
 order.display_progress_bar()